CommunitySolidServer/tutorials/getting-started.md

 For example, when trying to access the profile container http://localhost:3000/profile/ you receive a `403: Not Logged In` error.

-We will cover how to correctly authenticate in the next section, but we can already have a look now why this is the case.
+We cover how to correctly authenticate in the next section, but we can already have a look now why this is the case.
 Since the server is now running in file mode, we can cheat and have a look at the files on disk to see what exactly is causing this.